dgvergel/dgvergel.github.io/_posts/2026-09-08-composable-password-validation.md

 ### Pipeline composition

 The following overload of `operator|` allows validation policies to be added using a pipeline-style syntax.
-Starting from a `Password_validation` object, the operator appends a new policy to the set of requirements and returns a new validator type that includes the additional policy.
+This operator takes a `Password_validation` object, adds a new policy to its requirements, and returns a new validator type that includes the new policy.
 Before the new policy is added, a `static_assert` checks at compile time that a policy of the same type has not already been added: